-- (a) a member of The Hong Kong Institute of Chartered Secretaries; - (b) a solicitor or barrister as defined in the Legal Practitioners Ordinance (Chapter 159 of the Laws of Hong Kong); and - (c) a certified public accountant as defined in the Professional Accountants Ordinance (Chapter 50 of the Laws of Hong Kong). - In assessing the "relevant experience", the Stock Exchange will consider the individual's: - (a) length of employment with the issuer and other issuers and the roles he/she played; - (b) familiarity with the Listing Rules and other relevant laws and regulations including the SFO, the Companies Ordinance, the Companies (Winding Up and Miscellaneous Provisions) Ordinance and the Takeovers Code; - (c) relevant training taken and/or to be taken in addition to the minimum requirement under Rule 3.29 of the Listing Rules; and - (d) professional qualifications in other jurisdictions.
+- (a) a member of The Hong Kong Institute of Chartered Secretaries; - (b) a solicitor or barrister as defined in the Legal Practitioners Ordinance (Chapter 159 of the Laws of Hong Kong); and - (c) a certified public accountant as defined in the Professional Accountants Ordinance (Chapter 50 of the Laws of Hong Kong).

+In assessing the "relevant experience", the Stock Exchange will consider the individual's:

+- (a) length of employment with the issuer and other issuers and the roles he/she played; - (b) familiarity with the Listing Rules and other relevant laws and regulations including the SFO, the Companies Ordinance, the Companies (Winding Up and Miscellaneous Provisions) Ordinance and the Takeovers Codes; - (c) relevant training taken and/or to be taken in addition to the minimum requirement under Rule 3.29 of the Listing Rules; and - (d) professional qualifications in other jurisdictions.

-WAIVERS FROM STRICT COMPLIANCE WITH THE LISTING RULES AND EXEMPTION FROM COMPLIANCE WITH THE COMPANIES (WINDING UP AND MISCELLANEOUS PROVISIONS) ORDINANCE
+WAIVERS FROM STRICT COMPLIANCE WITH THE LISTING RULES

 Our Company has appointed Mr. ZHOU Fangchao ("Mr. ZHOU"), an executive Director, as a joint company secretary with effect on 22 December 2020.
 Mr. ZHOU has joined our Group since April 2014 and has extensive experience in the daily business operations and administration of our Group.
 Since September 2018, Mr. ZHOU has acted as the secretary of the board of directors of Chesir Pearl.
 Mr. ZHOU is capable of discharging his function as a company secretary of our Company.
 However, Mr. ZHOU does not possess any of the qualifications under Rules 3.28 and 8.17 of the Listing Rules and may not be able to fulfil the requirements of the Listing Rules.
-Therefore, our Company has also appointed Mr. NG Cheuk Ming ("Mr. NG"), an associate member of both The Hong Kong Institute of Chartered Secretaries and the Chartered Governance Institute (formerly known as The Institute of Chartered Secretaries and Administrators) in the United Kingdom, to act jointly with Mr. ZHOU as a joint company secretary of our Company for an initial period of three years from the [REDACTED] to enable Mr. ZHOU to acquire the "relevant experience" under Note 2 to Rule 3.28 of the Listing Rules for the purpose of complying with the requirements under Rules 3.28 and 8.17 of the Listing Rules.
+Therefore, our Company has also appointed Mr. NG Cheuk Ming ("Mr. NG"), an associate member of both The Hong Kong Institute of Chartered Secretaries and the Chartered Governance Institute (formerly known as The Institute of Chartered Secretaries and Administrators) in the United Kingdom, to act jointly with Mr. ZHOU as a joint company secretary of our Company for an initial period of three years from the [REDACTED] to enable Mr. ZHOU to acquire the "relevant experience" under Rules 3.28 and 8.17 of the Listing Rules for the purpose of complying with the requirements under Rules 3.28 and 8.17 of the Isting Rules.